7-Eleven X Peko X SHO-CHAN: A Surprise Collaboration For A NEW YEAR, NEW LOOK

 Do not use bleach.

-From 15 January (7am onwards) to 28 February 2025, collect 8 physical stamps and add $48 to redeem 1 'Denim Style Bag' at random, or collect 12 physical stamps and add $88 to redeem 2 bags at random.
+Physical Stamps: From 15 January (7am onwards) to 28 February 2025, collect 8 physical stamps and add $48 to redeem 1“Denim Style Bag” at random, or collect 12 physical stamps and add $88 to redeem 2 bags at random.